loki3/loki-pl1/README.md

 Domain Specific Languages (DSLs) can be created in Loki3.
 Some of the features that make this particularly nice include the following:

 * **Pre/in/postfix functions:**  For example, `5 months + 3 days` reads much easier than `(add (months 5) (days 3))`, `Dates(0,5,0).Add(Date(0,0,3));` or the equivalent.
 * **Custom delimiters:**  You can define your own delimiters, including functions that will be called to interpret the contents.
-Imagine custom delimiters that know how to handle HTML escaping or can create your own collection type.
+Imagine custom delimiters that know how to handle HTML escaping or creating your own collection type.
 * **Function bodies:**  A body is simply the indented lines that follow the current line.
 The called function can interpret those lines however it sees fit, making it easy to intuitively declare custom data structures.

 ```